raspberrypilearning/cd-intermediate-wearables-sushi/en/step_6.md

 Are you seeing stars yet?!
 Those NeoPixels sure are BRIGHT, aren't they!

-+ Luckily, if you want to, you can change the brightness of them with this code: `strip.setBrightness(10);` Add it to the `setup` function, in between the lines `strip.begin();` and `strip.show();`.
++ Luckily, if you want to, you can change their brightness with the instruction `strip.setBrightness(10);`.
+Add it to the `setup` function, in between the lines `strip.begin();` and `strip.show();`.
 Just like with colours, the number can be anything from `0` to `255`.

 --- collapse ---
 ---
-title: Powering lots of pixels
+title: Powering lots of NeoPixels
 ---

 You may find that the colours are not showing up properly towards the end of the chain.
 This is because the circuit is losing power due to **resistance** in the thread.

-You can add more power by stitching an extra thread along both the **negative** and the **positive** tracks in your circuit.
++ You can sort this out by stitching an extra thread along both the **negative** and the **positive** tracks in your circuit.

 --- /collapse ---